kearn77/python-retrosheet-project/project_summary/code_reference.md

 ```
 Figure 14 - __evalGameId call signature and docstring.

 As described, the program's control flow is fairly basic.
-Emulation functions
+Emulation functions<br/>
 call __columnPipe and __createDateString to form valid queries.
-In turn,
+In turn,<br/>
 __columnPipe and __createDateString call methods to accomplish this task.
-The
+The<br/>
-output returned by python's run method is passed through __convertToInt and
+output returned by python's run method is passed through __convertToInt and<br/>
 __typeConversions and returned to the caller.
-For more information regarding
+For more information regarding<br/>
 a method, please reference that method's docstring.

 ```python